How do I apply for campus housing?

 The Residential Activity Fee funds all programs and activities sponsored by residential organizations and communities.
-The Residential Community Association (RCA) in collaboration with the Office of Residence Services established the fee to ensure that funds would be available to sponsor educational workshops, events, and activities for residents.
+The Residential Community Association (RCA) in collaboration with Residence Life and Housing established the fee to ensure that funds would be available to sponsor educational workshops, events, and activities for residents.
 Each year the RCA is asked to forward a recommendation regarding the activity fee for the upcoming year, as well as a suggested distribution of these monies.
 The University Board of Trustees makes the final approval of the amount.

 Who decides where the Residential Activity Fee is spent?

-The activity fee is distributed among hall and community governments, staffs, National Residence Hall Honorary (NRHH), Residential Community Association (RCA), African American Resident Caucus (AARC), and Resident Life.
+The activity fee is distributed among hall and community governments, staffs, National Residence Hall Honorary (NRHH), Residential Community Association (RCA), African American Residential Caucus (AARC), and Residence Life.
 If you are concerned with how your money is spent, become involved with your community government, the RCA, or one of the many other residential organizations!
-Fore more information about this fee, please visit our Get Involved section of our Web site.
+Learn more about the Residential Activity Fee.